Mohamed-Sabiyathulla/ARCO-Documents/e-Travel.md

 - ### **Hold:**

-    - Incompleted request are Holding for Query in this stage.
+    - Incompleted Requests are Holding for Visa related Query purposes in this stage.

+    - **In Case and Task Management**, Vacation Process will move to **Visa On Hold** stage.

+   - **User can move the request to next stage,**

       - *In The action field is following to,*